romainberger/terminal-run/README.md

-# TERM-GAME
+# Terminal Run

-Attempt at writing a useless game in the terminal
+Attempt at writing a useless game in the terminal.

 # How to play

+    # clone the repo
     $ git clone https://github.com/romainberger/yeoman-wordpress.git
     $ cd term-game

+    # install the dependencies
+    $ npm install

+    # start the game
     $ node index.js